Monarch Butterfly Biosphere Reserve: History

 The region that comprises the reserve was over-logged during the colonial period of the 19th century.
 The post-Mexican Revolution saw an increase in restitution for these actions in the form of land grants among the Indigenous populations.
 The region has remained mostly rural, noted for communities of Otomi and Mazahua.
 These communities have "traditionally preserved upper mountain ranges as communal lands for... collective use, including sustainable forest exploitation, while the lower hills were divided into family plots where households grew crops in traditional food gardens" (see below: Conservation).

 Initial protection for the monarch butterfly overwintering areas was decreed in 1980 by President José López Portillo after decades of extensive research on the migratory patterns of the monarch butterfly.
 In the late 1980s reserve management was delegated to the Secretariat of Urban Development and Ecology.

-In 1986, poet and founder of the Group of 100 Homero Aridjis convinced President Miguel de la Madrid to give the overwintering sites special protection, and the resulting presidential decree, published October 9, 1986, designated Sierra Chincua, Sierra El Campanario, Cerro Chivatí-Huacal, Cerro Pelón and Cerro Altamirano as protected areas for the migration, hibernation and reproduction of the monarch butterfly as part of the Monarch Butterfly Special Biosphere Reserve covering 16,110 hectares [39,809 acres].
-A "total and permanent ban on logging and use of the vegetation and wildlife" was decreed in the core zones, 4,491 hectares [11,000 acres].
-The buffer zones, 11,620 hectares [28,714 acres] were to "protect the core zone from outside impact, and productive economic activities were allowed, within environmental norms."
-In September 2000, the Monarch Butterfly Biosphere Reserve was enlarged to cover 56,259 hectares [217 square miles], with core zones of 13,552 hectares [52 square miles] and buffer zones of 42,707 hectares [165 square miles].
+In 1986, poet and founder of the Group of 100 Homero Aridjis convinced President Miguel de la Madrid to give the overwintering sites special protection, and the resulting presidential decree, published October 9, 1986, designated Sierra Chincua, Sierra El Campanario, Cerro Chivatí-Huacal, Cerro Pelón and Cerro Altamirano as protected areas for the migration, hibernation and reproduction of the monarch butterfly as part of the Monarch Butterfly Special Biosphere Reserve covering 16,110 ha.
+A "total and permanent ban on logging and use of the vegetation and wildlife" was decreed in the core zones, 4,491 ha.
+The buffer zones, 11,620 ha were to "protect the core zone from outside impact, and productive economic activities were allowed, within environmental norms."

+In September 2000, the Monarch Butterfly Biosphere Reserve was enlarged to cover 56,259 ha, with core zones of 13,552 ha and buffer zones of 42,707 ha.
 In 2008, when Homero Aridjis was Mexico's ambassador to UNESCO, he convinced the World Heritage Committee's 21 members to unanimously agree to list the Monarch Butterfly Biosphere Reserve as a World Heritage Site, in the category of natural sites.